pedonc/Windows-Deployment/README.md

     ```

 9. Click the **Close (X)** button in the upper-right corner of the window to close Notepad.
 When prompted, click **Save**.
 10. In the Administrator: Deployment and Imaging Tools Environment window, type `notepad c:\amd64pe\mount\windows\ImageComputer.ps1` and press the **Enter** key.
 11. When prompted to create a new file, click **Yes**.
 12. Copy the full content of the ImageComputer.ps1 script from this repository (avaialble [here](https://raw.githubusercontent.com/pedonc/windows-deployment/master/Code/PowerShell/ImageComputer.ps1) and paste it into Notepad.
 Ensure that there is a final empty line in the script after the last command to ensure that the last command executes.
 13. Click the **Close (X)** button in the upper-right corner of the window to close Notepad.
 When prompted, click **Save**.
 14. To save the changes to the Windows PE image, type `dism /unmount-image /mountdir:c:\amd64pe\mount /commit` and press the **Enter** key.
 It will take a moment for the system to save and unmount the image.

-## Part 33 - Create The USB PE Media
+## Part 25 - Create The USB PE Media

 1. In the Administator: Deployment and Imaging Tools Environment, type `diskpart` and press the **Enter** key.
 2. Type `list disk` and press the **Enter** key.
 3. Note the disk numbers and capacities of the disks listed.
 4. Connect a USB flash drive that can be completely erased to the computer and wait a moment.
 The ideal size for the flash drive is either 16GB or 32GB.
 5. Type `list disk` and press the **Enter** key.
 6. Compare the list of disks with the disk(s) listed in step 3 and determine the disk number of the USB flash drive.
 It is critical to know the correct drive number before proceeding; do not proceed if you are unsure as you could erase important data.
 7. Type `select disk #` where # is the number of the USB flash drive determined in Step 6 and press the **Enter** key.
 8. Type `clean` and press the **Enter** key.
 9. Type `create partition primary` (if the USB flash drive is larger than 32GB, type `create partition primary size=32000`) and press the **Enter** key.
 10. Type `format fs=fat32 quick label=winpe` and press the **Enter** key.
 11. Type `active` and press the **Enter** key.
 12. Type `assign` and press the **Enter** key.
 13. Type `exit` and press the **Enter** key.
 14. Open **File Explorer** and go to **This PC**.
 15. Note the drive letter of the WINPE USB drive.
 16. Return to the Administrator: Deployment and Imaging Tools Environment window.
 17. Type `xcopy c:\amd64pe\media\*.* /s /e /f u:` where u is the drive letter of the WINPE USB drive noted in Step 15.
 18. Return to **File Explorer**.
 Open the **Documents** folder for your Windows user account and right-click on **Images**.
 Click **Copy**.
 19. Open the **WINPE** USB drive in File Explorer, right-click in an empty area of the drive, and click **Paste**.
+Wait until the copy process completes.
 20. The USB drive should now be bootable and will automate much of the Windows installation and configuration process.
 Importantly, do not connect the USB drive to any computer that cannot be fully erased and please ensure that no additional USB disks or peripherals are connected to any computer when the USB drive is used (to avoid accidentally erasing other media).
 It should be possible to repeat the steps in Part 33 with other USB drives to make multiple copies of the automated USB installer.
 Good luck!

 ## License

-All content copyright (c) 2019 Curtis Glavin, Jonathan Huppi, Robert Burkey
+All content copyright (c) 2020 Curtis Glavin, Jonathan Huppi, Robert Burkey

 All code in this repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.